 What do you hope to do with your new programming knowledge?

-The answer to this question is extremely important, as it will help you identify your main reasons for learning Python for beginners.
+The answer to this question is extremely important, as it will help you identify your main reasons for learning basics of Python.
 If you wish to have a career in programming, then you should start with Python, and then quickly branch out to start learning other languages.
 However, if you are an academic who simply wants to be able to write their own data analysis programs, then you will need to learn Python basics in a whole different way.
 Everyone is different, and everyone’s reasons for learning Python are different.

 How much time do you have to commit to programming?